-Amassing a fortune as a major supply contractor for the U.S. Army during the Civil War, Abraham Staab built the beautiful three-story brick mansion for his wife Julia.
-Constructed in the French Second Empire-style, the residence was decorated with the finest European materials and furnishings.
+Amassing a fortune as a major supply contractor for the U.S. Army during the Civil War, Abraham Staab built his wife Julia’s beautiful three-story brick mansion.
+Constructed in the French Second Empire style, the residence was decorated with the finest European materials and furnishings.

 The large Staab family, including six children, primarily lived on the second floor, accessed by a grand staircase.
 On the third floor was a beautiful ballroom which soon became one of the social entertainment centers of Santa Fe society, as Julia loved to show off the home that she adored.

 However, the Staab family’s fairy tale life was to end when Julia’s seventh child, a son, died soon after his birth.
-Deeply affecting, Julia, she dived into a deep depression and her hair was said to have turned prematurely white.
-After this child’s death, Julia underwent several more unsuccessful pregnancies and eventually took to her room, where she spent almost all of her time until her death at the age of 52 in 1896.
+Deeply affecting Julia, she dived into a deep depression, and her hair was said to have turned prematurely white.
+After this child’s death, Julia underwent several more unsuccessful pregnancies and eventually took to her room, where she spent almost all of her time until her death at 52 in 1896.
 Rumors at the time persisted that in Julia’s later years, she had gone completely crazy.

-In the years to follow, the La Posada became a popular place to be for the arts community.
-A summer arts school held there every summer drew many guests, who were leaders in the Santa Fe arts movement.
+In the years to follow, the La Posada became a popular place for the arts community.
+A summer art school held there every summer drew many guests who were leaders in the Santa Fe arts movement.

-Numerous reports have been made that Julia Staab’s spirit continues to interfere with hotel employees and guests.
-One of the first recorded reports in 1979 tells of an employee who was cleaning late in the night and looked up to see a beautifully dressed translucent woman standing near a fireplace.
+Numerous reports have been made that Julia Staab’s spirit continues interfering with hotel employees and guests.
+One of the first recorded reports in 1979 tells of an employee cleaning late in the night and looking up to see a beautifully dressed translucent woman standing near a fireplace.
 On another occasion, a security guard saw the same woman and was so scared he took off running.
-A hotel operator reported saw her reposing in an armchair.
+A hotel operator reported seeing her reposing in an armchair.
 In all three cases, the spirit vanishes shortly after she appears.

-Julia’s alleged spirit has been the subject of many ghost tours, as well as having been featured in the popular television shows Unsolved Mysteries and Weird Travels.
+Julia’s alleged spirit has been the subject of many ghost tours and featured in the popular television shows Unsolved Mysteries and Weird Travels.